udoprog/OxidizeBot/README.md

 * `!admin push` - Push a value to a setting which is a collection.
 * `!admin delete <key> <value>` - Delete a value from a settings which is a collection.
 * `!admin shutdown` - Cause the mod to cleanly shut down, and hopefully being restarted by the management process.
+* `!admin enable-group <group>` - Enable all commands, aliases, and promotions part of the specified group.
+* `!admin disable-group <group>` - Disable all commands, aliases, and promotions part of the specified group.

 ## Bad Words